Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 ## Solution

-After brainstorming session, we tabled two conceptually different approaches:
+After the brainstorming session, we tabled two conceptually different approaches:

-1. Use machine learning (we are startup after all).
+1. Use machine learning (we are a startup after all).
 We have a good dataset, so we could train a model and use it.
-There are few cons:
+There are a few cons:
-    * We don't have ML expert on the Team.
+    * We don't have an ML expert on the Team.
     * Deployment would be complicated.
 ML model + training and using it in the application.
     * How do you fix bugs in it?
     * What if it will break free and will take over our servers/planet??!!!
-2. Write a boring algorithm (we are profitable startup after all) that would use image statistics.
-There are few cons here as well:
+2. Write a boring algorithm (we are a profitable startup after all) that would use image statistics.
+There are some cons here as well:
     * Might be less accurate
-    * Analysing images are quite memory and CPU intensive and could be a showstopper in case of Image CDN where images should be processed in the reasonable time on the first request.
+    * Analysing images are memory and CPU intensive and could be a showstopper in the case of Image CDN where images should be processed in a reasonable time on the first request.

 We decided to go with option number 2 and fallback to the first if performance will become a problem.

 ## Implementation

 {{< note >}}
-The next two sections are problems and walls of code to solve them.
-TLDR: The code works and currently deployed in production.
-You could jump to the [results](#results) section if you wish.
+The next two sections are all about technical implementation.
+TLDR: The code works and is currently deployed in production.
+You could jump to the [results](#results) section if going through the walls of code is not your cup of tea.
 {{< /note >}}

 Before diving into the implementation we picked different types of [PNGs that we want to classify](https://github.com/Pixboost/transformimgs/tree/master/img/processor/test_files/is_illustration).
 Using them we wrote a table unit test: